Madeleine Astor: Remarriages

 They divorced on July 21, 1933, in Reno, Nevada.
 Four months later, on November 27, 1933, Astor married Italian actor/boxer Enzo Fiermonte in a civil ceremony in New York City.
-They honeymooned in Palm Beach, Florida.
-They eventually moved there.
+They honeymooned in Palm Beach, Florida, and eventually moved there.
 They had no children together and divorced on June 11, 1938, in West Palm Beach, Florida.

 Death

-Madeleine Fiermonte died of a heart ailment at her mansion in Palm Beach on March 27, 1940, at the age of 46.
-She was buried in Trinity Church Cemetery in New York City, in a mausoleum with her mother.
+She died of a heart ailment at her mansion in Palm Beach on March 27, 1940, at the age of 46, and was buried in Trinity Church Cemetery in New York City, in a mausoleum with her mother.